Chicago Product Liability Lawyer

 Seek An Experienced Product Liability Lawyer Who Can Help Your Claim

-If you have been injured by a defective product in the Chicago area, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C. at our offices in Chicago, Carol Stream or St. Charles.
+If you have been injured by a defective product in the Chicago area, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C.
 No case or company is too large for our attorneys to handle.
 When corporations put profits ahead of people, our experienced litigators work tirelessly to see that justice is done.
 Get the help you need from a product liability lawyer.